ibm-cloud-docs/log-analysis/tutorials/kube_reset_ingestion.md

 Complete the following steps:

 1. Open a terminal.
-Then, log in to the {{site.data.keyword.Bluemix_notm}}.
+Then, log in to the {{site.data.keyword.cloud_notm}}.
 Run the following command and follow the prompts:

     ```
     ibmcloud login -a api.ng.bluemix.net
     ```
     {: codeblock}

-    Select the account where you have provisioned the IBM Log Analysis with LogDNA instance.
+    Select the account where you have provisioned the {{site.data.keyword.la_full_notm}} instance.

 2. Set up the cluster environment.
 Run the following commands: